AlexsLemonade/scpca-nf/custom-celltype-references.md

 - `ref` is your `SummarizedExperiment` or `SingleCellExperiment` reference dataset object with columns as samples or cells and rows as genes.
 - `labels` is a vector providing cell type labels for the sample or cells in the reference dataset.
-We encourage using [ontology ids for cell type labels](https://www.ebi.ac.uk/ols/ontologies/cl) when performing annotation.
+We encourage using [Cell Ontology IDs for cell type labels](https://www.ebi.ac.uk/ols/ontologies/cl) when performing annotation.
-Ontology ids provide a standardized terminology for cell types and also allow for more complex relationships between cell types.
+Ontology IDs provide a standardized terminology for cell types and also allow for more complex relationships between cell types.
 [See here for additional considerations](#special-considerations-when-using-ontology-labels) if you chose to provide ontology ids.
+[See here for additional considerations](#special-considerations-when-using-ontology-labels) if you chose to provide ontology IDs.
-- `restrict` can optionally be used to only consider genes which are present in the _mapping reference_ used by `scpca-nf`.
+- `restrict` should be a vector of Ensembl gene IDs corresponding to the genes in the _mapping reference_ used by `scpca-nf`.
-This should be a vector of Ensembl gene ids.
+You can optionally use a subset of those genes, if you want the model to be focused on a particular set of genes.

 ```
 singler_model <- SingleR::trainSingleR(